Revisiting Soliton Contributions to Perturbative Amplitudes: Comments on the Analytic Continuation to the Pair Production Amplitude

 where in the second-last step we used H\"older's inequality.
 Hence we have reached the result

-As we first discussed in the nonrelativistic case, in order to use crossing symmetry to obtain the answer for the pair production amplitude we need to first express $\zeta$ in terms of the momentum transfer $k^2 = (P_f - P_i)^2$.
-Using the fact that $P_{i,f}$ are on shell, one can show that

-The above result is consistent with expectations.
-First, on physical grounds the form factor should be a function of the momentum transfer only; $\zeta = \zeta(k^2)$.
-Second, as $k^2\to \infty$ we expect $\zeta(k^2)\to O(1)$; otherwise, one would obtain an amplitude with exponential behavior for large $k^2$, in contradiction with the large-momentum behavior of asymptotically free theories.
-Finally, it agrees exactly with the prescription proposed in \cite{Ji:1991ff} in the context of the Skyrme model, where it was also observed that exponential falloff is inconsistent with asymptotic freedom.
+Although the toy-model form factor is not the same as the actual field-theoretic one, the above calculation shows that the large-$k$ behavior of the right-hand side of \eqref{eq:10} is consistent with expectations for the true form factor.
+As $k^2\to \infty$ we expect $\zeta(k^2)\to O(1)$; otherwise, one would obtain an amplitude with exponential behavior for large $k^2$, in contradiction with the large-momentum behavior of asymptotically free theories.

-This quantity can now be analytically continued from spacelike to timelike $k^2$.
-Thus, via crossing symmetry we finally arrive at

-where the physical region of interest is for $k^2 >4 M_{\rm cl}^2$.
-This is our main result, in agreement with the original expectation from dimensional analysis.
-Note that if $R_S^{\rm min}$ is of order $R_C$ this does not lead to suppression.